 You'll see families and people of all ages out and about on their scooters and bikes or walking or jogging.

 The network of trails goes right through our downtown core and now includes easy access to our dedicated bike lanes.

 In addition to getting outside, it seems we really like thinking about beer in March!
-Just check out all these beer-related activities below.
+Just check out all the beer-related activities below.